lix-project/lix/subprojects/nix-eval-jobs/README.md

 $ nix-eval-jobs --help
 USAGE: nix-eval-jobs [options] expr

+  --apply                Apply provided Nix function to each derivation.
+The result of this function will be serialized as a JSON value and stored inside `"extraValue"` key of the json line output.
   --arg                  Pass the value *expr* as the argument *name* to Nix functions.
   --argstr               Pass the string *string* as the argument *name* to Nix functions.
   --check-cache-status   Check if the derivations are present locally or in any configured substituters (i.e. binary cache).
 The information will be exposed in the `isCached` field of the JSON output.